ashpoz/marissa-adrian-wedding-website/src/pages/where-to-stay.md

 ## Hotel

 We have reserved a block of rooms at TBD.
 Book your room before DATE to stay in our block.
-Vacation Rental

 ---

 ## Airbnb, Vrbo, etc

 There are many vacation rental options in Austin!
-Here are our neighborhood suggestions if you go this route:
+Anywhere you stay will be fun, and you can get an Uber to the reception venue from anywhere in the city.
+That said, here are our neighborhood suggestions if you plan to go this route:

 ### Downtown

 Downtown is where you’ll find everything from the Texas State Capitol, to live music venues, to some of the best restaurants and bars in the city.
-This is where the venue is located so you will be able to easily walk, pedicab, or Uber to the reception.

 ### South Congress / South Lamar / South First

 These neighborhoods are very walkable to many restaurants and shops.
 South of the river (and downtown), but still very close to the venue.
-You’ll be able to easily Uber to the reception.

 ### Zilker & Barton Hills